agenixframework/agenix-playwright-grid/docs/Borrow-TTL-and-Session-Persistence.md

 - Body: { labelKey: string, browserId: string }
 - Behavior:
   - Returning is idempotent.
 Whether the item is found in the in-use list or already returned, the Hub cleans up the lease and session keys.
+  - On client WebSocket disconnect, the Worker automatically issues POST /session/return (best-effort) to finalize the session and restore capacity so runs do not remain in the Running state.
+  - When a runId correlation is available, the Hub will mark the run Failed if any test failures were recorded; otherwise Passed.
+A clean auto-return is equivalent to a Passed run; you may see an AutoReturn event in the log while the run status is Passed.

 ## Redis Keys and Lifecycle